brav0charlie/docker-dnsmasq/README.md

   - `dhcp-host=<mac_address>,<ip_address>,<hostname>,<leasetime>`
   - MAC Addresses should be entered in AB:CD:EF:G1:23:45 format (not case-sensitive)
   - Leasetimes can be expressed in m, h, or d, or 'infinite' (i.e., 12h)

-## Installation
-1. Modify the four files in `config` to suit your environment.
-The files are commented well enough that you can figure out what's needed.
-2. Run docker-compose up -d docker-compose.yml to start the container.

-## Important Notes
-- Currently, this container only listens on IPv4.
-- We're using Quad9 for our upstream DNS provider by default, but this can be changed.
-  - Details on changing this are in `config\dns.conf`.
-- Container binds to DNS & DHCP ports of the host machine (i.e., 53/udp, 67/udp, 68/udp).
-  - Ubuntu 18.04 and later use a stub resolver (essentially dnsmasq) to cache DNS requests from the local host, so you'll need to disable that before starting this container:
-    - `sudo systemctl stop systemd-resolved && sudo systemctl disable systemd-resloved`

 ## Tips
 #### Source Version Control